rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 >   it. [^WikipediaMetaphysics]

 -   Quine's "Two Dogmas of Empiricism" [^Quine1951-2]
-    1.  analytic/synthetic distinction
+    1. Analytic/synthetic distinction
-    2.  reductionism (verification theory of meaning)
+    2. Reductionism (verification theory of meaning)
 -   Quine: pale gray lore.
 TODO: find quote.
 -   Duhem-Quine thesis
--   inscrutability of reference
+-   Inscrutability of reference
 -   Quine-Carnap correspondence [^Quine1990-2]
 -   Does ontology rest on a mistake? [^Yablo1998]
 -   See also the longer discussion of the [analytic/synthetic distinction](scientific-method.html#analyticsynthetic-distinction)